RedSkyLabs/RSSC2018-Endpoint-Attack-Lab/README.md

 show options
 ```

 7. Notice that the RHOST option is required.
 This is the IP address of the host to be attacked.
+We set this value to the target IP address like so:

 ```bash
 set RHOST 192.168.100.10